UmaTamil/Predictive-Maintenance/README.md

 # Predictive-Maintenance
-This repository shows POC for
+This repository shows POC for Predictive Maintenance Usecases